-- A valid hunting version Outdoors Card number - A VISA, MasterCard or American Express credit card if purchasing a deer licence. - The first and second choice (if you have one) Wildlife Management Units (including any sub-units) to which you would like to apply.
+- A valid hunting version Outdoors Card number - A VISA or MasterCard credit card if purchasing a deer licence. - The first and second choice (if you have one) Wildlife Management Units (including any sub-units) to which you would like to apply.